 The City of Ottawa's official plan states that renewable energy facilities subject to provincial approvals are permitted as a principal use within Rural Countryside, Greenbelt Rural and Greenbelt Facility land use designations, as well as Natural Environment Area subdesignations (subject to additional policies).
-They are also permitted as subordinate uses in Agricultural Resource Area and Rural Industrial and Logistics designations; however, large scale, provincially regulated wind turbines are not permitted on lands designated Agricultural Resource Area.
-Any proposal for renewable energy development outside of these areas must apply for a site-specific official plan amendment.
+They are also permitted as subordinate uses in Agricultural Resource Area and Rural Industrial and Logistics designations; however, largescale, provincially regulated wind turbines are not permitted on lands designated Agricultural Resource Area.
+Any proposal for renewable energy development outside of these areas would be required to apply for a site-specific official plan amendment.